cortesi/modd/README.md

 # Commands

 Commands are shell scripts specified in-line in the *modd.conf* file.
-They are executed in **bash**, which is assumed to be on the user's path, and inherit the parent's environment.
+They are executed in **bash** (or **sh** as a fallback), which is assumed to be on the user's path, and inherit the parent's environment.
 Single-line commands don't need to be quoted:

 ```
 prep: echo "i'm now rebuilding" | tee /tmp/output